coding-brownie/coding-brownie.github.io/index.markdown

             </div>
         </div>
     </div>
-    <div style="position:absolute; bottom:-2px; width:100%; height:2px; background-image:linear-gradient(120deg, #555555, #ffffff);"></div>

 </div>

  <div style="width:100%; margin-top:20px;">
     <p>
     Hello there!
 My name is Manuel, a software engineer specialized in AR/XR experiences.
 I did my Bachelor's and Master's degree in computer science at <a href="https://ethz.ch/">ETH Zurich</a> and continued to work there for 5 years as a software engineer at the <a href="https://gtc.inf.ethz.ch/">Game Technology Center (GTC)</a>.
-Earlier, I did internships at Esri R&D and Disney Research|Studios, and completed my civil service duty helping in the software development team of two different Swiss hospitals.
-During my career I got the opportunity to work on the full stack of several 3D and AR applications, webistes and mobile applications.
+Earlier, I did internships at <a href="https://esri.com">"Esri R&D</a> and <a href="https://studios.disneyresearch.com/">Disney Research|Studios</a>, and completed my civil service duty helping in the software development team of two different <b>Swiss hospitals</b>. <br>
+    During my career I got the opportunity to work on the <b>full stack</b> of several 3D and AR applications, webistes and mobile applications.
+I enjoy tackling complex problems, discuss the best solution with my team-members, and watch an idea become reality.
     </p>
 </div>